Get an Amoxicillin Prescription Online

 What Is Amoxicillin Prescribed For?

 Amoxicillin is prescribed as a treatment for bacterial infections, as opposed to viral infections.
-Predominantly, Amoxicillin is prescribed for different types of infections that include the following:
+Predominantly, Amoxicillin is prescribed for different types of infections including the following:

 • Sinus infections.